This article is part of The Ascender, the Highrise platform for articles and resources.

 • This coaching style can help individuals become more emotionally intelligent.

-Disadvantages of mindful coaching
+Disadvantages of mindfulness coaching:

-7. Bureaucratic coaching style
+7. Bureaucratic Coaching

-Characteristics of bureaucratic coaching
+Characteristics of bureaucratic coaching:

 • The bureaucratic coaching style is built upon a structured coaching process with well-defined steps, rules, and protocols.
-Sessions are often recorded in formal documentation, and progress is tracked and compared against specific standards or benchmarks.
+Sessions are often recorded in formal documentation and progress is tracked and compared against specific standards or benchmarks.

 • Coaching skills are meant to reinforce specific behaviors and outcomes.
 The process results in compliance and consistency.